NELibraryCarpentry/NELibraryCarpentry.github.io/index.md

 Email us at <a href="mailto:nelc.instructors@gmail.com">nelc.instructors@gmail.com.

 We'd love to help you get involved with the Carpentries, or hold a workshop for your library organization!

+## Updates Planned
+Updates planned for this website include:
+* What we're working on in the Carpentries community
+* Meme repository/album
+* Slack channels to stay in touch